Max Ellis |

 Jingeling received this position when Santa lost his own key to the Treasure House of Toys, and fashioned a new one for the Big Man.
 He was created by Chicagoan Frank Jacobi as a promotional event for Halle's Department Store in 1956.
 He began making appearances on Captain Penny, performed by local actor Max Ellis (seen at top.)
 For live appearances on the 7th floor of Halle's, he was portrayed by off-duty Cleveland police officer Tom Moviel, carrying real prison keys.

-He is best known, however, as played by WEWS producer Earl Keyes (nice one, huh?) who took on the role in 1965 both on television and at Halle's, and ever kept the copyright to the character when Halle's went out of business in 1982.
+He is best known, however, as played by WEWS producer Earl Keyes (nice one, huh?) who took on the role in 1965 both on television and at Halle's, and kept the copyright to the character when Halle's went out of business in 1982.
 I saw him on TV during the holiday season's of my youth, providing bumpers to afternoon cartoons on Channel 43, shilling for Halle's.

 Keyes died in 2000.
 But his legend lives on.